shawn-y-sun/Project_LEGO/README.md

 ## 📖 Overview

 **Project LEGO** is a production-grade Python framework for assembling econometric models through a guided six-step workflow.
-Built for financial modeling (PPNR focus), it provides first‑class scenario analysis, exhaustive model search, robust validation, and export-ready reporting — all with a small set of consistent APIs.
+Built for financial modeling (PPNR focus), it provides automated exhaustive search, comprehensive evaluation and diagnostics (fit, significance, residual tests, cointegration, stability), and scenario forecasting — all with a small set of consistent APIs.

 While OLS is the primary model today, the framework is designed to be model‑agnostic.
 Upcoming releases will add additional model families (e.g., Error‑Correction, AR/ARIMA) behind the same `Segment` and reporting interfaces.